Key Takeaways

 How they connect

 Sprints are the engine; the release plan is the odometer and the map.
 Each sprint’s actual throughput feeds the release forecast, making the date more accurate over time.
-If your sprints aren’t laddering up to a release forecast, you’re driving without a destination — busy, but not necessarily getting there.
-Advanced Release Planning, Roadmaps & Management for Jira connects the two by forecasting the release from the same throughput your sprints generate.
+If your sprints aren’t laddering up to a release forecast, you’re driving without a destination, busy, but not necessarily getting there.
+Release Management, Roadmaps, Portfolio PPM & Timeline connects the two by forecasting the release from the same throughput your sprints generate.
 To put a real date on it, see release date forecasting.